mcarlos137/ToolboxMobileTest_v2/README.md

-ToolboxMobileTest_v2
-# ToolboxMobileTest - React Native
+# ToolboxMobileTest_v2 - React Native

 Test Project to demostrate skills for and ToolBox company interview.